alma4rebi/swift-programming-language/book/Types.md

+1.  `var` `implicitlyUnwrappedString`: `String`!
+2.  `var` `implicitlyUnwrappedString`: `ImplicitlyUnwrappedOptional`&lt;`String`&gt;

-In both cases, the variable `implicitlyUnwrappedString`{.code-voice} is declared to have the type of an implicitly unwrapped optional string.
-Note that no whitespace may appear between the type and the `!`{.code-voice}.
+In both cases, the variable `implicitlyUnwrappedString` is declared to have the type of an implicitly unwrapped optional string.
+Note that no whitespace may appear between the type and the `!`.

 You can use implicitly unwrapped optionals in all the same places in your code that you can use optionals.
 For instance, you can assign values of implicitly unwrapped optionals to variables, constants, and properties of optionals, and vice versa.

-As with optionals, if you don’t provide an initial value when you declare an implicitly unwrapped optional variable or property, its value automatically defaults to `nil`{.code-voice}.
+As with optionals, if you don’t provide an initial value when you declare an implicitly unwrapped optional variable or property, its value automatically defaults to `nil`.

-Because the value of an implicitly unwrapped optional is automatically unwrapped when you use it, there’s no need to use the `!`{.code-voice} operator to unwrap it.
-That said, if you try to use an implicitly unwrapped optional that has a value of `nil`{.code-voice}, you’ll get a runtime error.
+Because the value of an implicitly unwrapped optional is automatically unwrapped when you use it, there’s no need to use the `!` operator to unwrap it.
+That said, if you try to use an implicitly unwrapped optional that has a value of `nil`, you’ll get a runtime error.

 Use optional chaining to conditionally perform an operation on an implicitly unwrapped optional expression.
-If the value is `nil`{.code-voice}, no operation is performed and therefore no runtime error is produced.
+If the value is `nil`, no operation is performed and therefore no runtime error is produced.

 For more information about implicitly unwrapped optional types, see [Implicitly Unwrapped Optionals](TheBasics.md#TP40016643-CH5-ID334).